Djobanjo/skills-introduction-to-git/.github/steps/5-step.md

 ### 📖 Theory: Understanding Branches

 Branches in Git are lightweight pointers (like labels) to specific commits.
-This allows working on a dependent version without influencing the original, something great for parallel feature development and collaboration.
+This allows working on a dependent version without influencing the original, which is great for parallel feature development and collaboration.

 Key Concepts: